FAQ – How Long Will My Case Take?

 The Complaint is the document that lays out our case and, once served with a Summons, initiates a lawsuit.
 Once the wrongdoer is served with the Summons and Complaint, it has 20 days to answer.

-Unless we are suing a party we know is never interested in engaging in pre-suit communications–the City of Minneapolis, for example—we will provide the Complaint to the other side before formally initiating a lawsuit and give it some time, usually three weeks, to dispute liability or, alternatively, to make a settlement offer.
+Unless we are suing a party we know is never interested in engaging in pre-suit communications, we will provide the Complaint to the other side before formally initiating a lawsuit and give it some time, usually three weeks, to dispute liability or, alternatively, to make a settlement offer.

 More often than not, the other side reaches out to us pre-lawsuit, and in many cases the parties are able to reach an equitable resolution at this early stage in litigation.
 In many other cases, however, the parties do not reach an early settlement.

 Even if the other side has engaged in truly reprehensible conduct, we’re rarely surprised when they pushback.

 Wrongdoers don’t want to make fair settlement offers because they’re in denial about what they did and generally will do whatever it takes to protect their money.

 If an insurance carrier is involved, it doesn’t want to make a fair offer because its business model is to collect high premiums and avoid or delay making fair payouts.

 If a law firm is involved, these lawyers generally aren’t eager to settle, as they get paid by the hour and want to keep billing their client for their work.

 For these reasons, the other side is incredibly unlikely to make a fair settlement offer unless they truly believe the only alternative is going to trial and trying to convince the judge or jury that their conduct was acceptable.